 Aboriginal and Torres Strait Islander participation and engagement is a core component of our future and an essential part of our collective history.

 At the University of Sydney, we believe in the diversity of participation at every level of our study, work and research.
 It is a core part of our purpose.

 It’s also a big part of what makes us a uniquely Australian university.

 We're proud of our track record.
-In 1966, Charles Perkins was the first Aboriginal man to graduate from this University, and more recently we have been graduating more Aboriginal and Torres Strait Islander students than any of Australia’s leading eight universities.
+When he completed his studies here in 1966, Charles Perkins was the first Aboriginal man to graduate from university.

 Our Wingara Mura-Bunga Barrabugu strategy is a framework through which we can enrich our community through understanding and embracing Indigenous culture.